-Gary Barrett is currently the Senior Advisor at the USDA Forest Service National Partnership Office and an Associate Professor of Practice at Virginia Tech University.
+Gary Barrett is Director of the USDA Forest Service National Partnership Office, an Adjunct Professor at the Georgetown University Walsh School of Foreign Service, and an Associate Professor at Virginia Tech University.

-From 2007 until mid-2008, Mr. Barrett worked for the United Nations World Food Programme (WFP) as the Head of Office for the UN Joint Logistics Centre (UNJLC) in South Sudan.
-There he and his team coordinated the logistics of United Nations humanitarian assistance to South Sudan and also worked to professionalize the newly created Government of South Sudan Ministry of Transportation and Roads.
+Mr. Barrett worked for the United Nations World Food Programme (WFP) as the Head of Office for the UN Joint Logistics Centre (UNJLC) in South Sudan.
+There, he and his team coordinated the logistics of United Nations humanitarian assistance to South Sudan and worked to professionalize the newly created Government of South Sudan Ministry of Transportation and Roads.
 His team also provided technical assistance and recommendations on the UN Mission in Sudan (UNMIS).

-From 1998 to 2007, and again in 2009 Mr. Barrett worked for the USAID Office of U.S. Foreign Disaster Assistance in the Disaster Assistance Support Program (DASP), where he provided essential technical support in global disaster response management, planning, operations, preparedness, and prevention.
+For 12 years, Mr. Barrett worked for the USAID Office of U.S. Foreign Disaster Assistance in the Forest Service’s Disaster Assistance Support Program (DASP), where he provided essential technical support in global disaster response management, planning, operations, preparedness, and prevention.